-A tricky question, almost like asking how much an airplane costs.
+A tricky question – asking how much movers charge in NYC is almost like asking how much an airplane costs.
 It all depends on several factors, including a couple majors – the size and the speed.
 But I wanted to try to answer that question with some insight into what to watch for when pricing out your move in New York City.

 First off, what’s the size of your current residence?
 Three bedroom, two bath 1,500 square foot house?
 Or a studio apartment?

 Are you staying local, lets say, within 100 miles of the NY home you’re moving out of?
 Are you renting a truck or expecting the movers to bring one?

 If the quote from your movers felt expensive …

 Make sure it lines up with the costs reported by other Americans.